 In Florida, tenants are entitled to a range of protections that ensure fair and respectful treatment throughout their rental experience.

 They have the right to live in a safe and habitable rental and must be given all necessary disclosures before moving in.
-They may not simply withhold rent unless a legally valid reason applies and proper written notice is provided to the landlord.

 If a contract needs to be ended, tenants can terminate their tenancy with proper notice or break the lease for a legally valid reason.
-Their security deposit must be handled responsibly, and any eviction process must be fair and just.

 Tenants are also protected under the Fair Housing Act, which guarantees equal treatment regardless of background.

-Additionally, Landlords shall provide at least 24 hours’ notice before entering the rental property, helping preserve the tenant’s privacy and peace of mind.
+Additionally, Landlords shall provide at least 24 hours’ reasonable notice before entering the rental property, helping preserve the tenant’s privacy and peace of mind.

 Tenant Responsibilities